-Medical Technologist (MT) vs Clinical Laboratory Scientist (CLS)
+Medical Technologist (MT) vs. Clinical Laboratory Scientist (CLS)

 Search For Schools

-In an effort to clarify, the National Credentialing Agency for Laboratory Personnel (NCA) began providing a standardized certification for this role as a clinical laboratory scientist (CLS), while the American Society for Clinical Pathology (ASCP) Board of Registry offered certification for medical technologists (MT).
+To clarify, the National Credentialing Agency for Laboratory Personnel (NCA) began providing a standardized certification for this role as a clinical laboratory scientist (CLS), while the American Society for Clinical Pathology (ASCP) Board of Registry offered certification for medical technologists (MT).
 In 2009, the two agencies sought to eliminate the redundancy and merged as the ASCP Board of Certification, providing a singular certification under a new title: medical laboratory scientist (MLS).